 Thea was born and raised in South Africa; she and her husband immigrated to the USA over 25 years ago.
 She has been a full-time professional artist, owning and running her own art studio.
 Thea and her husband are avid international travelers, and she loves to paint, read, and is a passionate English horse rider and animal lover.

 We are honored and grateful to have her on our team as she refines her skills as a therapist.
-Call/text (479) 282-4452 or email firstname.lastname@example.org to learn more and/or schedule an appointment with Kayley.
+Call/text (479) 282-4452 or email email@example.com to learn more and/or schedule an appointment with Thea.

 “One can choose to go back toward safety or forward toward growth.
 Growth must be chosen again and again; fear must be overcome again and again.” – Abraham Maslow

 LeeAnne Rhodes is a Mental Health, Relationship, and Family therapist practicing as a Licensed Professional Counselor-Supervisor and a Licensed Marriage and Family Therapist-Supervisor.
 She believes that “CBT considers the whole person (their thoughts, feelings, and behaviors and the interaction between all these parts and how these pieces influence our interactions with others) rather than just considering only one piece.
 It acknowledges our past experiences but focuses more on the present and future.”